EOFY offer

 Essential due diligence checklists before buying a business

-Due diligence checklists ensure you investigate every critical aspect of the business systematically.
-These five categories cover the essential areas that determine whether a business is worth buying.
+A due diligence checklist ensures you investigate every critical aspect of the business systematically.
+These five categories cover the essential areas that determine whether a business is worth buying:

 Work with professionals throughout.
 Ask your accountant to review the finances and your lawyer to check legal documents and contracts.